martinbauer1/Citibike-Ride-Activity/CitiBike-Activity-Data-Analysis.md

 ## Purpose

-The goal of this project is to utilize analytics techniques to understand customer behavior as it relates to renting bikes in NYC across factors such as: gender, day, month, duration, and speed.
-This project will also display how stations should be better optimized based on bike volume and day of week.
+The goal of this project is to utilize analytics techniques to understand customer behavior as it relates to renting bikes in NYC.

-Some specific questions that I will try to answer: What are the most popular days/times of the year that people rent bikes?
+What are the most popular days/times of the year that people rent bikes?
 Which genders like to go faster on bikes?
-How far do riders usually go for?
+Is there a difference in volume between weekdays and weekends?
+And which stations receive the most arrivals and departures, on average?
+These are some of the questions that I attempt to answer in this project.

 Citibike provides open-source historical data on their website
 <https://www.citibikenyc.com/system-data> for analysis.